 The accompanying condensed interim financial statements of Flying Nickel Mining Corp. and all information in this financial report are the responsibility of the Board of Directors and Management.
 The unaudited interim condensed financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), including International Accounting Standard ("IAS") 34 - Interim Financial Reporting and, where appropriate, include management's best estimates and judgments.
 Management maintains a system of internal control designed to provide reasonable assurance that assets are safeguarded from loss or unauthorized use, and that financial information is timely and reliable.
 However, any system of internal control over financial reporting, no matter how well designed and implemented, has inherent limitations and may not prevent or detect all misstatements.
-The Board of Directors is responsible for reviewing and approving the condensed interim financial statements.
+The Board of Directors is responsible for ensuring that management fulfills its responsibilities for financial reporting and is ultimately responsible for reviewing and approving the condensed interim financial statements.
 The Board of Directors carries out this responsibility principally through its Audit Committee.
 The Board of Directors appoints the Audit Committee, and all of its members are independent directors.
 The Audit Committee meets periodically with Management and the auditors to review internal controls, audit results, accounting principles and related matters.
 The Board of Directors approves the condensed interim financial statements on recommendation from the Audit Committee.